LavanBartha/Real-Estate-Data-Scraping-and-Cleaning/README.md

 ## Usage

-1. Modify the url variable in the script (main.py) to change the Makaan.com URL if needed.

-2. Adjust the page variable to specify the number of pages to scrape.
+1. Adjust the page variable to specify the number of pages to scrape.

-3. Run the script:
+2. Run the script:

      python main.py
-4. The script will output details of each property to the console and save the data to a CSV file (Dataset1.csv) (change the location as required).
+3. The script will output details of each property to the console and save the data to a CSV file (Dataset1.csv) (change the location as required).

 ## Output